Grumissimus/mona/README.md

 # Mona

-Mona is a small programming language inspired by APL, GolfScript and Perl.
-You can only use one preset variable called `$`.
+Mona is a small esoteric programming language inspired by APL, GolfScript and Perl.